gabricarte/gabricarte/README.md

-<h1 align="center">Hi 👋, I'm Gabi</h1>
+<h1 align="center">Hi!
+I'm Gabi</h1>
 <h3 align="center">I'm a beginner developer from Brazil.</h3>

 - 🌱 Currently, I'm dedicating my time to studying web development, with a focus on enhancing my skills JavaScript.
 I'm open to collaborating on open-source projects and eager to learn from more experienced developers.
 I have a particular interest in front-end technologies and tools, so please feel free to share any recommendations or resources with me!

 - 📫 How to reach me **gabiads0@gmail.com**

-- ⚡ Fun fact **When I'm not coding, you can usually find me exploring new readings and playing chess.
+- ⚡ Fun fact **When I'm not coding, you can usually find me exploring new readings and watching films.
 Let's connect and grow together! 😊**

 <p align="left">